What is Brazing? – its Diagram, Types, & How it Works

 Difference Between Brazing and Soldering

 Brazing and soldering are two processes used to join two metal parts, with brazing utilizing solder at a higher temperature range of 1200-2300 degrees Fahrenheit.
-Both processes involve capillary action between the base metals, which are expected to be free from oil and dirt.
-However, brazing requires higher temperatures, leading to different joint properties in service.
-Brazing often results in extensive interaction between the filler metal and the workpieces, while soldering allows only minimal inter-alloying.
+Both processes involve capillary action between the base metals, which should be free from oil and dirt.

 Joint strength and fatigue resistance are two key differences between the two processes.
 Brazed joints are typically stronger than solder joints, but failure can occur in solder joints if they experience stress in service.
 In contrast, brazing joints require a higher temperature, leading to more intense metallurgical reactions and alloying.